Open-Collective-Foundation/docs/how-it-works/policies/cash-assistance-policy.md

 ## Outside accounts

-If an Initiative uses services like Venmo or Cashapp, Volunteers’ personal bank accounts, or any other account or service outside the Platform, for a cash assistance program or any other purpose, it must be in compliance with OCF’s [Outside Accounts Policy](outside-accounts-policy.md). **Under no circumstances** are Initiatives allowed to receive money to an outside account and distribute it as part of a cash assistance program without first transferring the funds to OCF.
+If a Collective uses services like Venmo or Cashapp, Volunteers’ personal bank accounts, or any other account or service outside the Platform, for a cash assistance program or any other purpose, it must be in compliance with OCF’s [Outside Accounts Policy](outside-accounts-policy.md). **Under no circumstances** are Collectives allowed to receive money to an outside account and distribute it as part of a cash assistance program without first transferring the funds to OCF.

 {% hint style="info" %}
-This is because OCF, as a regulated 501(c)(3), **needs** to track that all funds raised and disbursed by our hosted initiatives are being used for compliant charitable purposes.
+This is because OCF, as a regulated 501(c)(3), **needs** to track that all funds raised and disbursed by our hosted Collectives are being used for compliant charitable purposes.
 {% endhint %}

 ## Rejecting reimbursements

-If any of the required information is missing, or the Initiative’s cash assistance program has not been approved by OCF, reimbursement requests from Volunteers may be denied.
+If any of the required information is missing, or the Collective’s cash assistance program has not been approved by OCF, reimbursement requests from Volunteers may be denied.

 ## More Info: